Poincar\'e Duality and Supergravity: Differential and integral forms on families of supermanifolds

 \begin{remark}[Berezinian Sheaf and Integral Forms] As observed above, the (relative) de Rham complex is \emph{not} bounded from above.
 In particular, there is no tensor density to integrate over in the de Rham complex of a supermanifold.
-To define a meaningful integration theory, one needs to introduce a second complex, which is - in a sense that we will made precise shortly - dual to the de Rham complex.
-This new complex is widely known as the complex of integral forms\footnote{Nonetheless, it is fair to remark that the original Russian literature - see for example Bernstein--Leites \cite{BerLei} - baptized this complex as the complex of \emph{integrable} forms, so to stress its close relation to the very peculiar integration theory on supermanifolds and the difference compared to the de Rham complex, whose sections cannot be integrated on supermanifolds}.
+To define a meaningful integration theory, one needs to introduce a second complex, which is -- in a sense that we will made precise shortly -- dual to the de Rham complex.
+This new complex is widely known as the complex of \emph{integral forms}.
 Its construction is based on one of the landmark notions in supergeometry: the Berezinian sheaf, which serves as the analogue of the determinant sheaf in ordinary geometry.
-The literature features several related constructions of the Berezinian sheaf as a natural sheaf on a supermanifold, see for example the very nice \cite{Ruiperez}, which dates back to the early days of supergeometry, and the more recent \cite{BPR, Deligne, Kessler, NojaRe}.
-In the case of families of supermanifolds, the Berezinian arises from the sheaf of relative 1-forms.
+The literature features several related constructions of the Berezinian sheaf as a natural sheaf on a supermanifold, see for example the article of Hern\'andez--Mu\~noz \cite{HM}, which dates back to the early days of supergeometry, as well as more recent work \cite{BHP, DM, Kessler, NojaRe}.
+In the case of families of supermanifolds, the Berezinian arises from the sheaf of relative 1-forms. \end{remark}

 \begin{definition}[Relative Berezinian Sheaf] Let $\mani_{ / \para}$ be a family of supermanifolds of relative dimension $m|n$.
 We define the \define{relative Berezinian sheaf} $\bersheaf_{\mani / \para}$ of $\mani_{/ \para}$ as